patrickdaj/ai-eval-harness/README.md

 wider than your terminal it wraps onto the next line(s), indented under the log text, so the detail that explains the failure is always on screen.

-**80%, not 100% — on purpose.** The mock is a naive keyword classifier that never spots *critical* severity when a log implies it by mechanism (an OOM kill, a segfault) rather than saying the word.
-That gap is the lesson: an ugly baseline is the starting point, and the failures list is what tells you where to go.
-The process exits non-zero when any case fails, so the same script doubles as a CI gate later.
+**80%, not 100% — on purpose.** The sample task is log-severity classification, and the mock is a naive keyword classifier that never spots *critical* severity when a log implies it by mechanism (an OOM kill, a segfault) rather than saying the word.
+That gap is the point: a rough baseline is the starting line, and the failures list is what tells you where to go.
+The process exits non-zero when any case fails, so the same script doubles as a CI gate.

 ## Prettier output (optional)